 In HOUSEFUL, an innovative AnMBR system for the joint treatment of blackwater and grinded BW will be designed and constructed at laboratory and pilot scale as a compact and transportable unit.
 The design will be addressed for a minor odour production.
 The systems will be started up and optimised using real wastewater and grinded bio-waste effluents.
 Biogas will be treated using absorption technologies (Solution S7c) ensuring a biogas quality corresponding to natural gas grid specification for potential grid injection, use in μCHP, combustion in a natural gas boiler or other valorisation routes proposed by stakeholders.
 Once safety of the system is ensured, the system will be emptied and transported in a container for final integration in Demo 1 in operational environment at pre-commercial scale.
 The biogas conversion system will be initially dimensioned for the renewable energy recovery of 2600 kWh/y from biogas.

-Solution S7B: After separation of the un-segregated wastewater in Demo 3, the solid fraction and grinded blackwater can be mixed and used for production of biogas and compost using a dry anaerobic digester.
-Goals foreseen by these solutions include the minimum recovery >95% food waste and >95% organic matter from solid fraction of wastewater for production of renewable energy from biogas (linked to S8) and compost (linked to S7c) at home level.
-The system will be adapted for biogas and compost production from blackwater or manure to the new feed.
+The second solution (7b) uses the solid fraction of wastewater together with grinded biowaste to produce biogas and compost using a dry anaerobic digester.
+The anaerobic digestion will happen below the ground while the biogas produced will be stored above the ground.
+After separation of the un-segregated WW in Demo 3, the solid fraction and grinded BW can be mixed and used for production of biogas and compost using a dry anaerobic digester.
+Goals foreseen by these solutions include the minimum recovery >95% food waste and >95% organic matter from solid fraction of WW for production of renewable energy from biogas (linked to S7c) and compost (linked to S8) at home level.
+HOMEBIOGAS system will be adapted for biogas and compost production from BW or manure to the new feed.
 To make the existing system to work autonomously, some modifications like a feed slide need to take place.
 The sludge at the bottom of the anaerobic digester can be emptied regularly (once every 6 months), to produce high-quality compost.

-Solution S7C: The generated biogas itself can be cleaned by using the absorption solution for increase of CH4 content and stored in inflatable and impermeable fabrics.
-This energy storage can be further used for potential grid injection, use in µCHP, or combustion in a natural gas boiler and can support the nearly zero energy building or even passive house claim to reach full autonomy even in winter times (December-February), when heating systems are mostly needed and sun heating will not be easily available.
+The solution will also include the cleaning of biogas for increase of CH4 content (>80%) and potential storage in inflatable and impermeable fabrics.
+This energy storage can be further used for potential grid injection, use in µCHP, or combustion in a natural gas boiler and can support the NZEB or even passive house claim to reach full autonomy (100%) even in winter times (December-February), when heating systems are mostly needed, and sun heating will not be easily available.